Should isolation time for asymptomatic COVID cases be cut? | DW | 28.12.2021

 Hodcroft said the real solution to shortage of staff in the workplace would be to get case numbers down.

-"By allowing those who could still be contagious back to a working environment, you may enable transmission, letting more people get infected, and potentially perpetuating the problem," Hodcroft told DW.
+"By allowing those who could still be contagious back to a working environment, you may enable transmission, letting more people get infected, and potentially perpetuating the problem," Hodcroft said.

 Pressure on hospitals